zengularity/query-monad/.github/CONTRIBUTING.md

 # Write Code

-We use [WartRemover](http://www.wartremover.org/doc/warts.html) for linting and [Scalafmt](http://scalameta.org/scalafmt/).
+We use [WartRemover](http://www.wartremover.org/doc/warts.html) for linting and [Scalafmt](http://scalameta.org/scalafmt/) for formatting.
-TODO: add style guide
+Please run `scalafmt`command before committing.
+CI will fail on any formatting issue.

 # Write Tests